OleynikAleksandr/antigravity-subagents/README.md

   - **Project**: `<project>/.agent/workflows/`
 - **Visual Editor** — Rich VS Code UI to create and manage agents.
 - **Full Autonomy** — Codex Sub-Agents run with `--dangerously-bypass-approvals-and-sandbox`, giving them complete freedom to execute any operations without permission prompts.
+- **Clean Orchestrator Output** — When the Orchestrator calls a SubAgent, it receives **only the final answer**, not the entire stream of internal processing.
+Without this, the orchestrator would see:
+  - `thinking` blocks with the SubAgent's internal reasoning
+  - `exec` logs showing every shell command and its output
+  - Intermediate messages and token counts

+  This noise pollutes the orchestrator's context and makes responses unparseable.
+With Clean Output enabled, stderr is redirected to `/dev/null`, ensuring reliable agent-to-agent communication.

 ![Create SubAgent UI](docs/images/create-subagent-ui.png)